-- 1. The clinical experience will emphasize the diagnosis and management of acute and chronic pulmonary diseases. - 2.
+- 1. The clinical experience will emphasize the diagnosis and management of acute and chronic Dermatology, Infectious Disease, Endocrinology, Rheumatology, or Allergy and Immunology diseases. - 2.
 The clinical experience will emphasize evaluation of risk factors, and management of risk factors to prevent disease advancement if possible. - 3.
 The clinical experience will include learning to perform a complete and accurate patient history and physical exam. - 4.
 The clinical experience will include identification and indications for appropriate diagnostic studies. - 5.
-The clinical experience will help the student identify the first line therapy for common pulmonary disorders.
+The clinical experience will help the student identify the first line therapy for common Dermatology, Infectious Disease, Endocrinology, Rheumatology, Allergy, and Immunology disorders.